WOU:Salem — Serving Working Adult Oregonians

-The Salem location, hybrid and online courses, and evening/weekend face-to-face schedules will make high-quality WOU degrees accessible to working adults in Oregon’s second largest city.
+The downtown Salem location in the Vick Building, hybrid and online courses, and evening/weekend face-to-face schedules will make high-quality WOU degrees accessible to working adults in Oregon’s second largest city.

 Click below to learn more about the needs of working-adult students and how programs will be delivered to meet those needs:

 Complete College America offers valuable resources related to working with working adults who are returning students.